Cryental/Keycipher.NET/README.md

 ## 100% free.
 Even without any hidden fees.
 We offer services without any restrictions.
 You can use our services for free anywhere, without worrying about licensing costs.

 If you want to use this licensing system, please create an account on my website, visit to https://cryental.dev/services/licensing/create and request the service for your product.
-Your request will accept with 3 business days.

 ## Usages
 Please check a example project in the repo.